 Sources for the Study of Germans in Louisiana and New Orleans at the Williams Research Center

-This pathfinder is intended to guide interested researchers to diverse materials available at the Williams Research Center of The Historic New Orleans Collection that concern the Germans of New Orleans.
-From the first German settlers that came to the region in the 1720s to institutions that still exist today, the people, organizations, and activities presented here tell the story of a community which has understood itself as such for nearly as long as there has been a place called Louisiana.
+This pathfinder is intended to guide interested researchers to diverse materials available at the Williams Research Center (WRC) of The Historic New Orleans Collection that concern the Germans of New Orleans.
+From the first German settlers who came to the region in the 1720s to institutions that still exist today, the people, organizations, and activities presented here tell the story of a community which has understood itself as such for nearly as long as there has been a place called Louisiana.
 Indeed, through economic activity and cultural contributions, it is a community that helped create the very definition of Louisiana and New Orleans, even if that contribution has often been made from the margins.
-While the materials compiled here will include something of interest for the vast majority of researchers of this field, it is necessary to keep in mind that THNOC’s holdings are always growing, and also, that, as lengthy as the history of Germans in this region is, and as assimilated as they have often been, there are most certainly THNOC materials not touched upon here that relate in someway to someone or something German.
+While the materials compiled here will include something of interest for the vast majority of researchers of this field, it is necessary to keep in mind that THNOC’s holdings are always growing.
+Also, as lengthy as the history of Germans in this region is, and as assimilated as they have often been, there are most certainly THNOC materials not touched upon here that relate in some way to someone or something German.

 Manuscript materials form the heart of THNOC’s German-related holdings.
 The Deutsches Haus Collection (EL1.
 1984) and the archives of the Germania Lodge No. 46 Free Masons (EL2.
 2001), both on extended loan from the respective organizations, are the largest single collections.
 Some other manuscripts holdings of note are the J. Hanno Deiler Papers (MSS 395), the German Protestant Orphan Asylum Association Records (MSS 402), the Faust Family Papers (MSS 479), the Louis Alfred Wiltz Scrapbooks (84-115-L), the Meysenbug-DeBuys Papers (87-5-L), the microfilm of the German Protestant Church Records Project (2000-43-L.1-3), the Werlein’s Music Store Scrapbooks (2005.0154), and the German Study File.
 There are also many more manuscript collections of relevance mentioned later in the pathfinder.

-Additionally, there is a significant assemblage of sheet music (click here and here) that is important to the history of German culture and society in New Orleans.
-A large assortment of prints, photographs, postcards, letterheads, maps, objects and books also speak to the German experience in Louisiana.
+Additionally, there is a significant assemblage of sheet music (here and here) that is important to the history of German culture and society in New Orleans.
+A large assortment of prints, photographs, postcards, letterheads, maps, objects, and books also speak to the German experience in Louisiana.
 It is certainly an expansive theme, and these items are of types too numerous to list here.
 There is the silver work of the Dingeldein family and the Germanic motifs in photographs of Clarence John Laughlin.
-There are Barthelemy Lafon’s 1808 survey maps of the German coast, and Alfred R. Waud’s sketches showing Germans in scenes along the Mississippi river.
-There is Grunewald’s sheet music and tableware from Kolb’s; a photo of a steamboat called Germania and photos of a WWI German submarine in the Mississippi; a romantic German description and illustration of the Union capture of New Orleans during the Civil War, and a German print showing the Battle of New Orleans.
-Call numbers are included for ease of identification in further inquires, and detailed finding aids are included in the pathfinder for some of the larger manuscripts holdings, such as the Deutsches Haus Archives, and the Germania No. 46 Free Masons Archive, and the German Study file.
+There are Barthélémy Lafon’s 1808 survey maps of the German Coast, and Alfred R. Waud’s sketches showing Germans in scenes along the Mississippi River.
+There is Grunewald’s sheet music and tableware from Kolb’s, a photo of a steamboat called Germania and photos of a WWI German submarine in the Mississippi, a romantic German description and illustration of the Union capture of New Orleans during the Civil War, and a German print showing the Battle of New Orleans.
+Call numbers are included for ease of identification in further inquiries, and detailed finding aids are included in the pathfinder for some of the larger manuscripts holdings, such as the Deutsches Haus Archives, and the Germania No. 46 Free Masons Archive, and the German Study file.